Clean Energy Engineering

 Opportunities beyond the classroom

 Ali pursued many opportunities beyond the classroom as well.
 He and two other students were selected to participate in e@UBC, an entrepreneurial program that supports innovative ventures.
 Recognizing an unmet market need, his team explored the opportunity for an online information portal of clean-tech products, to provide smart information to buyers and sellers.
-They worked with mentors and advisers from industry and UBC’s Sauder School of Business to refine their idea.
+They worked with mentors and advisers from industry and the UBC Sauder’s Robert H. Lee Graduate School to refine their idea.

 Within the first few weeks of school, Ali was elected student president of the combined Master of Engineering Leadership and Master of Health Leadership and Policy programs.
 In this role, he led an executive committee of students and worked with the program management to identify ways to improve the program and student experience.